-According to the National Institute of Mental Health, fifteen million Americans or 13% suffer from social anxiety.
-It is the most common form of anxiety and the fourth most common mental illness.
-Adolescence is typically where experts find the most onset of this disorder.
+According to the National Institute of Mental Health, 13% of Americans, or 15 million people, suffer from social anxiety.
+It is the most common form of anxiety disorder and the fourth most common mental illness.

-The opinions of peers can negatively affect any adolescent into thinking they do not belong.
-Some young adults and teenagers become so influenced by the opinions of others they develop social anxiety.
-According to Jennifer Shannon, co-founder of Santa Rose Center for Cognitive-Behavioral Therapy, social anxiety is an anxiety disorder that influences a person’s functioning.
-Those with social anxiety avoid social situations like class or parties all together because they perceive threats of their environment.
-These threats involve worrying about people looking at you or judging you.
-Adolescents with social anxiety often create excuses to avoid school or gatherings because their fear of judgement.
+Jennifer Shannon, the co-founder of Santa Rosa Center for Cognitive-Behavioral Therapy, says social anxiety is an anxiety disorder that influences a person’s ability to function.
+Those with social anxiety may avoid social situations altogether, because of the perceived threats of those environments.
+These threats typically involve worrying about people looking at them or judging them in some way.
+A common sign of social anxiety in children is creating excuses to avoid school or social gatherings.

-Although Jennifer Shannon is an expert in this field, she could not find any resources for her own daughter Rose, so she decided to take matters in her own hands.
-She wrote the books The Shyness and Social Anxiety Workbook for Teens and The Anxiety Survival Guide for Teens as a guide for teens as well as their parents to cope and eventually overcome the disorder.
-On the bright side, Shannon claims this disease is completely treatable.
+Shannon’s daughter Rose was one of the many children who suffered from social anxiety growing up.
+And, although Shannon was an expert in the field, she could not find any suitable resources for her daughter, so she decided to take matters in her own hands.
+When she did so, her research materialized into the writing of two books, The Shyness and Social Anxiety Workbook for Teens and The Anxiety Survival Guide for Teens.
+Shannon says both are guides for adolescents as well as their parents to cope with and eventually overcome the social anxiety, because she says the disorder is very treatable.

-Jennifer Shannon runs a Cognitive-Behavioral Therapy treatment for patients like her daughter with the hopes of curbing their social anxiety.
-She uses a method she calls “target practice” to allow patients to slowly face their fears in social situations.
-Shannon focuses on realistic social goals like smiling and asking questions as a first step to making patients feel more comfortable socializing with their peers.
-She notes that parents need to look out for consistent patterns in their children like missing school or social functions.
-If left untreated, symptoms can get worse, however, if parents catch it, they can prevent or help their children beat a disorder.
+Shannon runs a cognitive-behavioral therapy treatment program for patients like her daughter with the hope of curbing their social anxiety.
+She uses a method she calls “target practice” to allow patients to slowly face their fears in various social situations.
+They focus on realistic goals, like smiling and asking questions, as a first step to helping patients feel more comfortable socializing with their peers.

-Jennifer Shannon, co-founder, Santa Rosa Center for Cognitive-Behavioral Therapy, Santa Rosa, CA and author, The Shyness and Social Anxiety Workbook for Teens and The Anxiety Survival Guide for Teens
+- Jennifer Shannon, co-founder, Santa Rosa Center for Cognitive-Behavioral Therapy, Santa Rosa, CA and author of The Shyness and Social Anxiety Workbook for Teens and The Anxiety Survival Guide for Teens